Wedding Guest Transportation Planning

 - ✨

 Ask the driver to arrive 30 minutes before the first pickup.
-Late driver arrivals are the single most common cause of transportation failures.
+Late driver arrivals are the single most common cause of transportation failures and cascade into late ceremonies.

 - ✨

-Assign one wedding party member or vendor to be the shuttle point of contact so your coordinator is not fielding questions during the ceremony.
+Assign one wedding party member or vendor assistant to be the shuttle point of contact so your coordinator is not fielding transportation questions during the ceremony.

 - ✨

-If your ceremony and reception are at the same venue, guests still appreciate hotel shuttles — parking is often the bigger friction.
+If your ceremony and reception are at the same venue, guests still appreciate hotel shuttles — parking is often the bigger friction, especially in urban or rural settings.

 Frequently Asked Questions